-Lisa Crowe was my first real pastry chef and one who had incredible patience with an 18 year old Hornigold!
+Lisa Crowe was my first real pastry chef and one who had incredible patience with an 18-year-old Hornigold!
 Certain chats stick with you for life, but the skill she possesses is immense and her passion is infectious.
-I worked for Lisa in various roles from commis at The Lygon, Demi-chef through CDP at The Park Lane Hotel to pastry sous chef at Mandarin Oriental Hyde Park over a ten year period.
-For me she is one of the best and continues to be.
+I worked for Lisa in various roles from commis at The Lygon, Demi-chef through CDP at The Park Lane Hotel to pastry sous chef at Mandarin Oriental Hyde Park over a ten-year period.
+For me, she is one of the best and continues to be.

 What was your most valuable experience?

 Closing and re-opening The Mandarin Oriental Hyde Park.
-One moment it was an operating five star hotel and then the hoardings were up.
-The whole process from the breakdown of the kitchens, to the stagier during the final phases of the refurbishment was an incredible learning curve.
+One moment it was an operating five-star hotel and then the hoardings were up.
+The whole process from the breakdown of the kitchens to the stagier during the final phases of the refurbishment was an incredible learning curve.
 The camaraderie of the teams as we product tested and the re-opening all have contributed to my current role as Executive Pastry Chef at Hakkasan Group.

 What was your greatest challenge ever?

 Building what we have here at Hakkasan Group was a huge test and one which I would happily repeat, and am extremely proud of.
-But we could not have achieved it without the chefs and teams we have produced along the way and those who ensure its day to day running.
+But we could not have achieved it without the chefs and teams we have produced along the way and those who ensure its day-to-day running.

 What is inspiring you today?

-My entire team of chefs, they are collective inspiration, I am very lucky to have some great individuals who lead equally good teams namely Daniel Pearse, Sarah Frankland, Melanie Nelson-Ström and now Linden Ranger.
+My entire team of chefs, they are a collective inspiration, I am very lucky to have some great individuals who lead equally good teams namely Daniel Pearse, Sarah Frankland, Melanie Nelson-Ström and now Linden Ranger.
 They all lead our London operations along with Rory in the U.S.A, Sanchit for the U.A.E and Mohan for Shanghai.